bhardwajRahul/telepresence/docs/reference/rbac.md

   kind: ClusterRole
 ```

-### Namespaced Installation
+### Installation with static namespace selection

-The permissions required by the `traffic-manager` account in a namespaced configuration is very similar to the ones
+The permissions required by the `traffic-manager` account in a statically namespaced configuration is very similar to
-used in a cluster-wide installation, but a `Role`/`RoleBinding` will be installed in each managed namespace instead of
+the ones used in a dynamic configuration, but a `Role`/`RoleBinding` will be installed in each managed namespace instead
-the `ClusterRole`/`ClusterRoleBinding` pair.
+of the `ClusterRole`/`ClusterRoleBinding` pair.

 ## Telepresence Client Access